clitetailor/rxjs-overlap-map/README.md

 ## Motivation

 RxJS switchMap operator switch to new inner Observable everytime it receives new value from source Observable.
-Meanwhile, when making multiple HTTP requests for searching or fetching data, we usually want to switch to the latest emitted inner Observable than waiting for the latest inner Observable to emit:
+Meanwhile, when making multiple HTTP requests for searching or fetching data, we usually want to switch to the latest emitted inner Observable than waiting for the latest inner Observable to emit (\*):

 ```js
 clicks.pipe(overlapMap(() => ajax.get('/api')))
 ```

+> (\*): For example purpose, you should use `overlapMap` with `syncReplay` to archive the expected behavior.
+See [Optimization](#optimization) section for more information.

 ## Example